jonnyggarcia/digitalgarden/src/site/notes/Collage in Practice Workshop - Meeting 2.md

 - Refers to the type or category of the art or the content of the art (idea)

-Ric mentioned a person who painted with paper due lack of funds for paint.
+[Benon Lutaaya](https://kolajmagazine.com/artistdirectory/benon-lutaaya) painted with paper due lack of funds for paint.
 Medium is collage but the genre is painting.

 - **What is our medium?**
 - **What is our genre?**